What’s it like watching world premiere concerts online?

 Music lovers wait all year for those electric moments in the Nordstrom Recital Hall, when small ensembles of some of the world’s finest musicians gather onstage for the Seattle Chamber Music Society’s summer festival of great classics and bold new works.

 This year, the coronavirus pandemic has forced the Society, like most other festival presenters, into uncharted territory: “virtual” concerts, streamed online.
-They’re recorded in the SCMS’s Center for Chamber Music in Seattle and in other sites, and accessed online by patrons who listen and watch from afar on their computers or other devices.
+They’re recorded in the SCMS’ Center for Chamber Music in Seattle and in other sites, and accessed online by patrons who listen and watch from afar on their computers or other devices.

 So how’s that working out?